hphelion/documentation/moonshot/install.launch-admin-dashboard.md

 #### Add a Chassis

-This is a key task during your post-install of HP Cloud OS for Moonshot: adding one or more chassis (one at a time) to the cloud.
+This is a key task during your post-install of HP Helion Cloud OS for Moonshot: adding one or more chassis (one at a time) to the cloud.

 1. Click the <b>+ Add</b> icon to display the Enter Chassis Details dialog box.